-- (i) Redemption of preference shares liabilities has been settled in the Scheme of Arrangement as under - I. Each of the following Lenders currently hold preference shares of the following outstanding amounts (based on the share's face value):
+- (a) Redemption of preference shares liabilities has been settled in the Scheme of Arrangement as Under:- - I. Each of the following Lenders currently hold preference shares of the following outstanding amounts (based on the share's face value):

-Lenders Paid-up and outstanding amount of preference Shares at Face Value
+Lenders Paid-up and outstanding amount preference Shares at Face Value

 Habib Bank Limited PKR 100,000,000

 Askari Bank Limited PKR 100,000,000

 National Bank of Pakistan PKR 100,000,000

 - II.
 The abovementioned amounts will be repaid to each of the Lenders (and any other preference shareholders) in equal quarterly installments (over a three (3) year period commencing from the first calendar quarter end to occur after the repayment of the total Principal Debt in 14 years. - III.
 Some of the preference shareholders are in litigation with the company on the conversion formula.
-As the matter is under litigation therefore till the outcome of the case preference share cannot be converted into ordinary shares hence diluted EPS cannot be calculated. - (ii) No deferred tax liability has been provided during the year due to available accumulated tax loss and tax credits. - (iii) The auditor has circulated the maximum letters to the creditors out of which more than 60% direct confirmation was received by them.
-However, due to old balances, some remain unverified.
-Keeping in view of the prudence the company has not written back old balances. - (iv) The company has properly disclosed the outstanding liability.
+As the matter is under litigation therefore till the outcome of the case preference share cannot be converted into ordinary shares hence diluted EPS cannot be calculated. - (b) Majority of the preference shareholders have opted to convert their shares into ordinary shares but the matter is pending with court, Reference Note:- 4.3. - (c) No deferred tax liability has been provided during the year because the management feels that in coming years at the start of the commercial operations and after the complete implementation of the SOA the deferred tax assets will be created and the same will be reversed. - (d&e) The company circulated the confirmation letters to all the selected parties by the auditor.
+The Company remained non-operational for a long period of time therefore some parties were not responding which was beyond our control. - (f) The company has properly disclosed the outstanding liability

-- (v) In view of the Scheme of Arrangement no accrual of markup is required and a copy of the same is provided to the auditors.
-Refer to Note no 40 - (vi) The company was under liquidation and the joint liquidator has to operate under the instruction of the court therefore this revaluation was carried out at that particular date by them. - (vii) To fulfill the daily requirements of the company the Joint Official Liquidator has rented some of the key assets.
+- (g) In view of the Scheme of Arrangement no accrual of markup is required and a copy of the same is provided to the auditors.
+Refer to Note no 40 - (h) The company was under liquidation and the joint liquidator has to operate under the instruction of the court therefore this revaluation was carried out at that particular date by them. - (i) To fulfill the daily requirements of the company the Joint Official Liquidator has rented some of the key assets.
 They did not carry out the valuation at that time.
-However, the company management now disclosed the assets under investment property as per the requirement of the IAS. - (viii) The physical verification of stocks, Cash in hand, and others could not be done due to the liquidation of the company. - (ix) The company is hopeful that it will receive the outstanding amount.
+However, the company management now disclosed the assets under investment property as per the requirement of the IAS. - (j&l) The physical verification of stocks, Cash in hand, and others could not be done due to the liquidation of the company. - (k) The company is hopeful that it will receive the outstanding amount.
 The company's management is now following up with the customer for the recovery.
-Therefore, need no adjustment in these balances. - (x) Management is confident that they will either get these amounts received or will get these adjusted against future liabilities towards the tax department so no adjustment was passed in the accounts. - (xi) The physical verification of stocks, Cash in hand, and others could not be done due to the liquidation of the company.
+Therefore, need no adjustment in these balances. - (m) The company was under liquidation and was not operational during the year under reference.
+The profit is due to reversal of some accounting entries.
+No profit from operational activities was generated.
+Moreso due to non operational nature during that year No real workers were employed by the company.